 The LaGrange, Ga., native entered the NFL as an undrafted free agent out of the University of Kentucky.
 He earned first-team All-SEC honors during each of his final two seasons with the Wildcats.

-- > At Philadelphia (8/8), recorded a pair of tackles. - > Against New England (8/17), registered one tackle and added a stop on special teams.
+At Philadelphia (8/8), recorded a pair of tackles.

 Woodyard's 2019 Preseason Statistics: